 Windows 10 can be customized using themes, wallpapers, and lock screen images.
-Just like any other wallpapers, and lock screen images, Windows 10 stores Themes in a dedicated location.
-They are like an archive file which stores wallpapers, pictures, effects, and audio files.
+Just like any other wallpapers and lock screen images, Windows 10 stores Themes in a dedicated location.
+They are like an archive file that stores wallpapers, pictures, effects, and audio files.

 Where does Windows 10 store Themes

 When creating or modifying themes using Windows 10 Personalization feature, you must have changed the wallpaper, sound, and other things.
 Once adjusted, they can be saved under a different name.
 Every theme you install is available under a different name, and a new theme file is created.

 If you want to share a beautiful theme you created with someone else or want to copy it to another computer, there is no direct option.
 That’s why it becomes necessary to find the Windows 10 Store Themes.
 To do this-

 File Explorer will open with a list of folders and theme files.

 You can copy these files and place them in the same location, but on a different computer and they will appear in Windows 10 Settings > Personalization > Themes.